 Sandy last made landfall in November, but the ensuing rampage was diverted by a blocking system.
 Scientists now suspect she was forced to return to the Atlantic without getting her fill of death.

 National sighs of relief were misplaced, felt Harvard geologist Daniel P. Schrag deep in his bones, who tried to warn that Sandy would soon be back—correctly.

-In a perverse tragedy, he is listed among the missing after this morning’s floods.
+In a perverse tragedy, Schrag himself is listed among the missing in the wake of this morning’s floods.

-Historically, the country has never begrudged emergency spending or the need for bodies like FEMA, but some are now starting to question whether serial rebuilders deserve the aid intended for victims of truly unforeseeable disasters.
+Historically, Americans have never begrudged emergency spending or the need for bodies like FEMA, but many are now questioning whether “serial rebuilders” deserve the aid intended for victims of truly unforeseeable disasters.

-Scientist Jonathan Overpeck came under fire last month for laughing at the “stupidity” of Americans who “fail to take the hint” the first time Sandy destroys their house.
+Scientist Jonathan Overpeck came under fire last month for mocking what he called “the stupidity of anyone [who] fails to take the hint” the first time Sandy destroys their house.

 One woman we spoke to, in a dilapidated suburb on the outskirts of Atlantic City, N.J., is under no illusion about what it means to live in Sandy’s favorite stalking grounds.
-All the same, Glenda Petrovskaya says she plans to stay in the house she’s owned for three quarters of a century.
-In the last three years her neighbors have either moved out of the area or fallen prey to the hurricane, but if Mrs Petrovskaya, 88, is scared, she’s hiding it well.
+All the same, Glenda Petrovskaya plans to stay in the home she’s owned for three quarters of a century.

-“I can still picture the hurricane that took my momma to her reward.
+“I can still picture the superstorm that took my momma to her reward.
 I was 6 years old.
-Today’s hurricanes think they’re all that and change, but Sandy doesn’t impress me,” says the 70-lb grandma, and reloads the pump-action she’s been nursing for emphasis.
-The gun is as tall as her.
+Today’s hurricanes think they’re all that and change, but Sandy doesn’t impress me,” says the 70-lb grandma, pump-loading the shotgun she’s been nursing for emphasis.
+The weapon is as tall as her.